elsalmi/MusiGAN/README.md

 	3. The notes were then converted into a list of corresponding integer indices (as Neural Networks handle numerical data better than categorical data) <br />
 	4. Feed into network <br />

+## Results

+Many online tutorials online exist that show you how to generate music using RNN models.
+I used these as a springboard in order to kickstart my project.
+In addition to  Having built many models sing different hyperprameters, it became clear to me that generating music GANs, generated better results.
+I shall be going over the model details duirng the presentation.

+Furthermore, I shall aim to utilize majenta.js in order to showcase my model genereating music in real time.